ReneSchwarzer/WebExpress.WebCore/README.md

 - [development guide](https://github.com/ReneSchwarzer/WebExpress/blob/main/doc/development_guide.md)

 # Learning
 The following tutorials illustrate the essential techniques of `WebExpress`.
 These tutorials are designed to assist you, as a developer, in understanding the various aspects of `WebExpress`.
 Each tutorial provides a detailed, step-by-step guide that you can work through using an example.
-If you’re interested in beginning the development of `WebExpress` components, we would recommend you to complete some of these tutorials.
+If you re interested in beginning the development of `WebExpress` components, we would recommend you to complete some of these tutorials.

 - [HelloWorld](https://github.com/ReneSchwarzer/WebExpress.Tutorial.HelloWorld#readme)
 - [WebApp](https://github.com/ReneSchwarzer/WebExpress.Tutorial.WebApp#readme)